chevereto/v4-docs/guides/docker/README.md

   ghcr.io/chevereto/chevereto:latest
 ```

+> Refer to [PURE-DOCKER](https://github.com/chevereto/docker/blob/4.0/docs/PURE-DOCKER.md) for a complete pure Docker command reference.
+Also check our [default.yml](https://github.com/chevereto/docker/blob/4.0/default.yml) compose file.

 ## Getting a server

-For this guide we are referring to a server as a machine where you can [install Docker](https://docs.docker.com/engine/install/).
-In this server you will install Chevereto and expose it to the internet.
-You can use any computer, even at your home or from any cloud provider.
+For this guide you will require a machine where you can [install Docker](https://docs.docker.com/engine/install/) as in this machine (server) you will install Chevereto and expose it to the internet.

-For this guide we will use a Ubuntu server in the cloud.
+For this guide we will use an Ubuntu server.

-You may purchase a server from our partners ([Linode](https://chv.to/linode), [Vultr](https://chv.to/vultr)) including free credits.
+> You can purchase a server from our partners ([Linode](https://chv.to/linode), [Vultr](https://chv.to/vultr)) including free credits.

 ## Shell access

 The shell is a command-line interface that interprets user commands on the server.
-To access to the server shell you need a terminal emulator software.
-Don't feel intimidated, is not that hard as it looks as cloud provider may supply a web-based terminal software.
+To access to the server shell you need terminal emulator software.

-We recommend accessing your server shell with terminal software installed in your computer.

 Here are some free, commonly-used terminal emulators by operating system: